arvinshen/100DaysOfSwift/README.md

 * a.
 Project 2 Update to fix app in landscape mode using Auto Layout.
 * b.
 Simple app where we create views by hand and position them using Auto Layout.

-Focused Topics: Auto Layout (metrics, priorities, Visual Formatting Language, anchors)
+Focused Topics: Auto Layout (metrics, priorities, Visual Formatting Language, anchors).

+### P7: Whitehouse Petitions - app that shows the Whitehouse petitions in the US.

+Focused Topics: Downloading/parsing JSON with Data, Codable, UITabBarController, UIStoryBoard
+* Note: Added a dynamic filtering search bar using UISearchController and UISearchBar to improve the functionality of Project 7 Challenge #2 (Not taught in Hacking With Swift up to this point).

 ## Consolidation Projects:
 Challenge/Milestone projects that cover multiple projects and the topics learned.